maluta/maluta.github.com/_posts/2017-09-21-malutanewsletter-1.md

 This is a monthly curation of what I've seen and thought was interesting hightlight.

+➥ [Dynamicland](twitter.com/dynamicland1) debuts for the world.
+It will become if fully realized, a wonder of the world.
+A way of living in a possible future.
+[Link]()

-x There are now 1.3B of you actively using Messenger every month.
+➥ Whatsapp is huge in some countries but there are now 1.3B of users actively using FB Messenger every month.
 [Link](https://twitter.com/davidmarcus/status/908376938976129024)

-x BeagleBoard released another ultra-tiny USB-key-fob computer.
+➥ Pocket computers are food for new ideas.
+BeagleBoard released another ultra-tiny USB-key-fob computer.
 [Link](http://beagleboard.org/pocket)

+➥ [CNN](lite.cnn.io) and [NPR](thin.npr.org) now have text-only websites.
+Know why?
+Maybe because the web is bloated and users are content oriented.

 x Google continues his big bet on Hardware.
 Proving that UX+integration is always better than spec.
 [Link](https://www.blog.google/topics/hardware/google-signs-agreement-htc-continuing-our-big-bet-hardware/)